gocheaphosting/easy-paypal-lte/readme.txt

 In addition to the fully functional Lite plugin version, there is a [Pro Version](http://buy.thulasidas.com/easy-paypal "Get Easy PayPal Pro for $6.95") with many more features.
 If the following features are important to you, consider buying the *Pro* version.

 1. *Data Security*: The *Pro* version takes special measures to set up data verification links to ensure your sales data is safe and not susceptible to corruption.
 In technical terms, it checks for the existence of InnoDB in your MySQL installation, and uses it if found, setting up foreign keys to ensure referential integrity, and indices to guarantee performance.
 The Lite version uses the default MyISAM engine, fast and simple, but not exactly secure.
-2. *Sandbox Mode*: In the *Pro* version, you have the option to choose PayPal sandbox mode so that you can check your setup before going live.
+2. *IPN Logs*: In the pro version, you can choose to receive the log file for each IPN transaction via email.
 3. *HTML Emails*: In the *Pro* version, you can send impressive HTML email to your customers rather than the boring plain text messages.
 4. *Template Editor*: The email body, thank you page and download display are all editable in the *Pro* version.
 5. Automatic handling of refunds and disputes.
 When you issue a refund on the PayPal website, the corresponding sale in your database will be set to inactive.
 And if a buyer registers a dispute, he (and you) will get a friendly email message stating that the dispute is being reviewed and handled.